temporary exhibitions

 Sonatas of Colours

-Until 12th July 2025
+From 20th March to 12th July 2025

 László Kontraszty (1906–1994) was among the 20th-century painters who, by following a consistent path, created a distinctive body of work.
 With Italian ancestry and a middle-class family background from Szeged, he set out on his journey into the fine arts.